dbilanoski/100-days-of-code/round2_log.md

 [Twitter post](https://twitter.com/DBilanoski/status/1483577901706530829)

 ### Day 9: January 19th, 2022
 Went through most of the Object Oriented Programming chapter in the JS course on [FreeCodeCamp](https://www.freecodecamp.org) where I worked with object, contstructors, and prototype chain.
+Kept it a bit shorter than usual as it's my birthday.

 [Twitter post](https://twitter.com/DBilanoski/status/1483937160436793350)